The water consumption in the production of leather is significantly lower if there is no dyeing after tanning.

 Chrome tanning became universal during the 20th century, driven by the chemical industry.
 Although the process has become cleaner and safer during the last decades, the danger of poisonous chrome III being released into the environment through negligence or waste disposal remains.

 Therefore, alongside our plant tanned leather, leather tanned with formaldehyde which does not brown with age is used for very light colours.

-In Short: The tanning process is chrome free.
+In Short: The tanning process is metal free.

 We employ almost exclusively water based solvents and adhesives: Some manufacture procedures still require the use of chemical adhesives to meet the necessary standards of durability and longevity.

 In Short: The shoe is produced using solvent free adhesives.